Employing staff for the first time - UK: 18 steps to take

 The first few months are when your new employee will need all the support you can give them.
 It's sensible to have a probationary period with an induction plan to help employees learn how you work and embed them into your business.
 Setting your expectations in advance will make it clearer to them, when you regularly meet, how well they are doing.

-Through my course 'Successfully hire your first employee with confidence,' we talk through all the stages of hiring your first employee, from knowing when you are ready to setting them up for success.
+Through my course The People Team we walk through all the stages of hiring your first employee, from knowing when you are ready to setting them up for success.